awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 1. Save the file as sample\.yaml\.

-1. Execute the following command in the AWS CLI to add the document to your AWS account\.
+1. Run the following command in the AWS CLI to add the document to your AWS account\.

    ```
    aws ssm create-document --name sampleDoc --document-type Automation --document-format YAML --content file://sample.yaml
    ```

-1. Execute the following command to run the Automation execution by using the document you just created\.
+1. Run the following command to run the Automation execution by using the document you just created\.
 Make a note of the execution ID returned by Systems Manager after you start the execution\.

    ```
    aws ssm start-automation-execution --document-name sampleDoc
    ```

-1. Execute the following command to view the execution status\.
+1. Run the following command to view the execution status\.

    ```
    aws ssm get-automation-execution --automation-execution-id automation_execution_id